Talyaakuvvet/kanye_quotes/README.md

 ## Requirements

-- iOS 13.0+
-- Xcode 12.0+
-- Swift 5.0+
+- Python 3.x
+- Requests library (install using `pip install requests`)

 ## Installation

 1. Clone or download this repository.
-2. Open the project in Xcode.
+2. Install the required dependencies by running:
-3. Build and run the app on a simulator or a physical device.
+    ```
+    pip install -r requirements.txt
+    ```

 ## Usage

-1. Launch the app on your device.
+1. Run the script `kanye_quotes.py`.
-2. Press the Kanye West avatar button.
+2. Press the button to display a new random Kanye West quote above his avatar.
-3. Enjoy a random Kanye West quote!
+3. Enjoy the wisdom of Kanye West!

 ## API Used